codesnippetspro/code-snippets/readme.txt

 You can run snippets across an entire multisite network by **Network Activating** Code Snippets through the Network Dashboard.

 = I need help with Code Snippets =
-You can get help with Code Snippets either on the [WordPress Support Forums](http://wordpress.org/support/plugin/code-snippets/) or on [GithHub](https://github.com/bungeshea/code-snippets/issues).
+You can get help with Code Snippets either on the [WordPress Support Forums](http://wordpress.org/support/plugin/code-snippets/), on [GithHub](https://github.com/bungeshea/code-snippets/issues), or on [WordPress Answers](http://wordpress.stackexchange.com).

 = I have an idea for a cool feature for Code Snippets! = That's great!
 Let me know by starting (or adding to) a topic in the [Support Forums](http://wordpress.org/support/plugin/code-snippets/) or open an issue on [GitHub](https://github.com/bungeshea/code-snippets/issues).